egranata/aria/docs/benchmarking.md

 `p` takes two optional arguments:

-- `command` (required): One of the following:. -`bench` runs the benchmarks using Criterion.
+- `command` (required): One of the following:.
+    - `bench` runs the benchmarks using Criterion.
 This is what most users will use to measure the performance of the code they are developing or optimizing.
     - `perf` profiles execution using Linux’s `perf` tool.
     - `valgrind` runs under Valgrind’s `callgrind` tool to analyze performance.
     - `time` measures wall time, user time, and system time for a single run.
 Useful for quick checks, but only reliable if your environment is properly tuned.